 Your CRN will consist of 8 numbers or 2 letters followed by 6 numbers.
 It will be displayed on your certificate of incorporation, all statutory mail sent from Companies House, and on the public register of companies.

-You cannot choose or change your CRN – it will be computer generated on a sequential basis depending on your country of incorporation and the type of limited company you register:
+You cannot choose or change your company registration number.
+It will be computer-generated on a sequential basis, depending on your country of incorporation and the type of company you set up.

-- Companies in England and Wales have CRNs beginning with 0 (zero)
+- Companies formed in England and Wales have 8-digit CRNs

-- Scottish companies are given CRNs with the prefix ‘SC’
+- Scottish companies are given 6-digit CRNs with the prefix ‘SC’

-- Limited Liability Partnerships (LLPs) are issued with CRNs beginning with ‘OC’
+- Limited liability partnerships (LLPs) are issued with 6-digit CRNs prefixed with the letters ‘OC’

 Find your CRN using Companies House WebCHeck

-To view your company on the Companies House register and locate your CRN, simply enter the registered name of your business into the bright yellow section on WebCHeck.
-Your details will appear on the screen with your CRN on the left-hand side of your company name – very handy if you can’t find your certificate of incorporation and you have somehow managed to lose every piece of official correspondence from Companies House.
+To view your company details on the public register, including your company registration number, simply enter the registered name of your business in the bright yellow section on WebCHeck.
+Your details will appear on the screen, with your CRN displayed on the left-hand side of your company name.

 Generally, you should expect to provide your CRN in the following situations: